mbellabah/mbellabah.github.io/_posts/2020-01-21-sierraleone-and-her-manufactures.md

 Sierra Leone’s debt is roughly a billion US dollars at the time of print.
 Such a debt seems easily serviceable if proper taxing and manufacturing institutions are put in place.[^2]

 Of equal importance is the strengthening of our foreign exchange.
 To power her various industries, Sierra Leone must purchase foreign machinery, the result of our inability to produce such capital; straining her foreign exchange reserves.
 The underground foreign exchanges continue to undermine the efforts of our government.
 In exchanging Leones for foreign currencies, black market foreign exchanges enrich themselves with currencies at the time more likely to appreciate than decline in value.
 Foreign currencies are more impactful in the hand of a concentrated government as opposed to many small independents.
 Strict enforcement is unlikely to vanquish these people.
 A better policy would be to make it easy (near advantageous) for “JCs” (the main targets)[^3] to convert currencies in respectable banks, giving them a securer alternative to the black market.
 The government, through its national bank, would withhold foreign currency and reserve it for industrial and commercial capital.
-How will Sierra Leone makes the Leone a respected continental and international currency?
+How will Sierra Leone make the Leone a respected continental and international currency?
 One scheme is the following: make it disadvantageous to convert Leones back to foreign currencies[^3].
 When tourists return to their home countries

 Labor transfer, remove street markets, labor to power manufactures – harness the moving force of the people to organize